Sippar: Early Bronze Age

+Despite the fact that thousands of cuneiform clay tablets have been recovered at the site, relatively little is known about the history of Sippar.
 In the Sumerian king list a king of Sippar, En-men-dur-ana, is listed as one of the early pre-dynastic rulers of the region but has not yet turned up in the epigraphic records.